5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/Codec_Dumps/README.md

 ![verbsreallyfixed](https://user-images.githubusercontent.com/76865553/171468008-cb04fa6b-e9d3-4cf3-a4b5-3fab0f48f553.png)

-**NOTE**: You may hav to sanitize the verbs so macOS can handle the data and soud will work.
+**NOTE**: You may have to sanitize the verbs so macOS can handle the data and sound will work.